INQUIRE NOW APPLY NOW

 Laptops or tablets are required for UVM courses.
 Please refer to the course syllabus or email your instructor for exact course requirements.

-High school students participating in Summer Academy will be housed in a campus dorm together called Harris/Millis Commons.
+High school students participating in Summer Academy will be housed in a campus dorm together called Central Campus Residence Hall.
 Supervision will include a Residential Director and Residential Assistants who will live on the same floor.
 Students will be notified of their dorm roommate upon arrival.

 DO STUDENTS STAY ON CAMPUS DURING THE WEEKEND?
 HOW FREE ARE STUDENTS TO COME AND GO IF THEY ARE STAYING ON CAMPUS?

-Yes, if you are a residential student staying on campus, you are on campus from drop off on mid- morning on Sunday July 10th until mid-morning pick up the following Friday.
-You will need your parent’s/guardian’s authorization to leave campus during that time.
+Yes, if you are a residential student staying on campus, you are on campus from drop off on mid- morning on Sunday July 8th until mid-morning pick up the following Friday, July 20th.
 During programmed activities, there will always be a UVM resident assistant with the students.
-Residential students may not leave campus for the duration of the Summer Academy program unless there is an emergency.
+Residential students may not leave campus for the duration of the Summer Academy program unless there is an emergency or it is a planned absence.
+If you have a planned absence your parent must notify Nichole Hathaway firstname.lastname@example.org the details.
 Guests may not visit campus without notifying the Residential Director in advance.
 Commuter students have the option to attend the academic workshops during the week and will leave campus at the end of that workshop each night.

 Students may be unsupervised while moving around on campus between dining halls, classrooms, residence halls, library, and other campus facilities but we have a Resident Director and Resident Assistants to monitor the students as much as possible.
 High School students must remain in the dormitory between 10:00 PM and 7:00 AM.
 Students who travel off campus on their own, without a UVM staff person, or who try to leave the dormitory between the hours of 10:00 PM and 7:00 AM may be removed from the program without refund.
 UVM does not provide adult supervision while students are participating in off campus activities on their own.